 Candice Chambers originally hails from the small town of Fort Oglethorpe, Georgia.
 Since joining NCSSM in 2012 she has taught a variety of courses in distance education including Forensic Science, Forensic Anthropology, Epidemiology, and Anthropology.
 In addition to teaching, she has served as Interdisciplinary Coordinator for Distance Education and in recent years she has taken on numerous projects such as developing new curriculum, piloting new instructional technologies in the classroom, supporting school-wide professional growth initiatives, scaffolding new advising opportunities for students in distance education, and participating in the 100Kin10 2017 fellowship cohort focused on exploring the challenges that educators face in incorporating STEM activities in the classroom.
 Candice is passionate about organization, instructional design, professional development, and community building in education.
 Her research interests include skeletal stress, paleopathology, and paleoepidemiology.
 Candice's hobbies include fishing, hiking, crafting, painting, traveling, and learning as much as possible.

-Joyce Ventimiglia works with teachers to develop course learning objectives and recommend assessment strategies that effectively demonstrate student mastery.
-Joyce specializes in principles of backwards design and the use of video in online curriculum development.
-She has been integrating digital tools and resources into teaching at NCSSM for the last 18 years, including over 1,000 educational and promotional videos she created for the school’s YouTube Channel.
-Joyce has created professional development resources in areas such as video production, storytelling, and flipping the classroom.
-Recent projects demonstrate her passion for using video production to address various social issues.
+Joyce Ventimiglia has been integrating digital tools and resources into teaching at NCSSM since 2001, including over 1,000 educational and promotional videos she created for the school’s YouTube Channel.
 In 2015, Joyce received the Chancellor’s Award for Excellence for outstanding service to the NCSSM community.
-Joyce’s extensive project management skills and knowledge of learning design make her an important part of the Teaching and Learning Collaborative.
+Joyce’s extensive project management skills and expertise in learning design make her an important part of the Teaching and Learning Collaborative.
 Joyce has lived and traveled all over the country, toured as a musician, and has made several short award-winning experimental documentaries that have shown at film festivals all over the world.
-In her spare time, she enjoys exploring Buddhist philosophy, practicing meditation, and spending time with her husband and daughter.
+In her spare time, she enjoys being outside and spending time with her husband and daughter.
 A life-long learner, Joyce believes that creating connected learning communities that are accessible to everyone will allow us to continue to produce the knowledge needed to take on the global challenges we'll be facing over the next century.